Ebenezer-group/onwards/ReadMe.md

 #### Troubleshooting
 The middle tier has to be running for the front tier to work.
 If genz fails with "No reply received.
-Is the cmwA running?" make sure the middle tier is running.
+Is the cmwAmb running?" make sure the middle tier is running.

 Another possible problem could be due to a "breaking change"